Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson5/Lesson5.md

 A variable marked with the weak keyword does not take ownership of the object it refers to — it does not increment the reference count of its referenced object.

-When the instance (RefB) to which a weak reference (RefA) refers is successfully deallocated — when RefB’s reference count is zeroed out — RefA will now be nil.
+When the instance (RefB) to which a weak reference (RefA) refers is successfully deallocated — when RefB’s reference count is zeroed out — RefA will now be `nil`.

 As a weak variable, RefA does not protect RefB from being deallocated by ARC.